John Belshe & Kevin Jordan

 ABB Electrification Products Division

 More and more panels are incorporating smarter breakers with sensors that can provide alerts and take action when they detect an issue.
-Panel builders can take a good/better/best approach to providing their customers with these benefits.
+Panel builders can choose from 3 levels of device monitoring, taking a good/better/best approach to providing their customers with these benefits.

 Today, we know more than ever about what’s happening in our homes.
 Smart doorbells let us see who’s there even when we’re in another room … or not at home!
 When food staples are running low, they can automatically be added to the shopping list.
 We can get a text or email warning us that our plumbing sprung a leak.
 All of this information is made available courtesy of new, lower-cost sensors.
 And much of this information is available to us regardless of where we are because the sensors are connected to a network.